Get the #1 Bestseller on Medicare - FREE!

 Families who participate in public financial assistance programs (such as WIC or EBT) qualify for a discounted membership to Children’s Museum of La Crosse.
 For just $4 per member PER YEAR, you’ll receive unlimited admission for one year, a 10% gift shop discount, $2 off discount for guests, a discount on parties and events and more!

 To qualify, you must meet the income limit.
 You may prove your income status by either submitting your most recent tax forms or providing evidence that you participate in a low income program (such as FoodShare, WIC, Head Start, etc).
-Also, you will need to complete this application.
+Also, you will need to complete the Fun Museum application.

 Madison